Operator splitting for dissipative delay equations: Introduction

 We shall show that for fixed $t\in [0,\infty)$ and for $h\to 0$ ($t=kh$, so $k\to\infty$) this split solution $u^{\text{sq}}(kh)$ converges to $u(t)$.

 This procedure is especially useful, if we can drastically reduce the computational complexity of the problem by the splitting.
-This is, e.g., the case if $\Phi=C\delta(-1)$ is a point delay.
+This is, e.g., the case if $\Phi=C\delta(-1)$ is a point delay, see also Section \ref{sec:num}.
 Hence, we can integrate the first split equation explicitly, reducing the problem to solving the second equation, a classical partial differential equation.
-For a different splitting rocedure, designed specifically for distributed delays, we refer to Csom\'{o}s and Nickel \cite{Csomos-Nickel}.
+For a different splitting procedure, designed specifically for distributed delays, we refer to Csom\'{o}s and Nickel \cite{Csomos-Nickel} and B\'{a}tkai et al.~\cite{Batkai-Csomos-Farkas}.

 Besides the sequential splitting there are other splitting methods known in the literature.
 However for the sake of simplicity, in this paper we only deal with the sequential and the first order Lie splitting.
 The convergence of higher order splitting schemes can be explained along the same lines.
-More refined convergence analysis of higher order splitting, and numerical experiments are subject to further research.

 In Section \ref{sec:delay_sg}, we show a way to rewrite a delay equation as an abstract Cauchy problem, and show how to associate nonlinear contraction semigroups to that.
-Also basic facts and about such semigroups are recalled there.
-These results are then used to explain the convergence of the splitting procedure.
-In the final Section \ref{sec:order_conv} we study the order of convergence in some important special, linear cases.
+Also basic facts and results about such semigroups are recalled there.
+These are then used to explain the convergence of the splitting procedure.
+In Section \ref{sec:order_conv} we study the order of convergence in an important special case, when the undelayed part is linear, and the delay term can be nonlinear.
+The last Section \ref{sec:num} is devoted to numerical experiments, where we numerically illustrate the theoretical results about the order of convergence, and compare the proposed splitting method to the implicit Euler method.